Meghan King Edmonds Is Not Returning To ‘The Real Housewives Of Orange County’ For Season 12 [Report]

 “Our perfect Aspen King Edmonds made her grand entrance on Thanksgiving Day, November 24, 2016, 6lbs 11oz,” Meghan King Edmonds wrote at the time.
 “From the hours leading up to the birth I had the most incredible husband, he didn’t leave my side.
 I could not have labored naturally without him and my doula.
 Jimmy was a constant source of support through every contraction, each blood-curdling scream and each time I told him I thought I was dying and couldn’t do it anymore.
 He ran baths, helped me walk, helped me breathe, held my hands, essentially endured the burden of my pain for all 22 hours.”

-“I am so proud and impressed of the team we made to welcome Aspen, our bond is more unshakable than I ever imagined,” she continued.
+“I am so proud and impressed [by] the team we made to welcome Aspen, our bond is more unshakable than I ever imagined,” she continued.
 “We have a healthy, strong happy baby who loves breastfeeding and already holding her head up!
 I feel like I worked out for a week straight and my throat hurts from yelling but I survived unscathed without so much as a tiny tear and now I feel like the strongest warrior on the planet.”

 While Meghan King Edmonds has not yet commented on the story, she did post a cryptic post on Instagram a short time after the news of her exit from The Real Housewives of Orange County was shared.